 Rebecca Dugal defines Belonging as ‘the acceptance as a full member of the community; comfort in bringing your full self/contributions to work that improves motivation and persistence’.

-Each inclusive persona should be deepend with personal context that impacts their individual needs and how they interact with the workplace.
+Each inclusive persona should be deepened with personal context that impacts their individual needs and how they interact with the workplace.
 If we design for belonging and test with cases outside the norm, we design for everyone.
 Cyd Harrell said it perfectly:

 Key takeaway: Reconsider the Difficulties created during Step 1 and make sure the permanent, temporary, and situational scenarios are considered through the broad lens of Belonging, spanning beyond just accessibility/physical constraints.

-3. Identify and leverage Functional Personas
+Step 3.
+Identify and Leverage Functional Personas

 Ask around and I’m pretty sure you’ll find some previous personas work in your company.
 Don’t trash it!
 That is precious data you can use to inform your own.
 Keep in mind there’s no common taxonomy for Inclusive Personas across organizations and even within functions (e.g. HR, IT, Internal Comms, etc.).
 In fact, you will stumble upon some Functional Personas.

 In my experience, a company should start with inclusive personas to craft a holistic, company-wide overview and/or deep dive with functional persona/archetypes to solve for specific needs.
 One kind of persona doesn’t exclude the other, each serves a different purpose.